ml6team/fondant/docs/README.md

 Different implementation mainly differ in how they expose the data, and what data manipulation capabilities are exposed at runtime.

 **Available implementations**
-1. Non-distributed pyarrow implementation.\
+1. Non-distributed Pandas implementation.\
-    - `express_components.pyarrow_components.{PyArrowTransformComponent, PyArrowLoaderComponent}`
+    - `express_components.pandas_components.{PandasTransformComponent, PandasLoaderComponent}`
-    - Data is exposed as a `pyarrow.dataset.Scanner`.
-Depending on the use-case, consumers can do batch transforms, or collect data in-memory to a pyarrow `Table` or pandas `DataFrame`.
+    - Data is exposed as a Pandas `DataFrame`.
+Depending on the use-case, consumers can do batch transforms, or collect data in-memory to a Pandas `DataFrame`.

 **Planned implementations**
 1. Spark-based components and base image.